 Pros:

-- Labor cost: This is one of the biggest benefits of outsourcing graphic design—and its biggest controversy.
+- Labor cost: This is one of the biggest benefits of outsourcing graphic design, and one of its most discussed trade-offs.

-- Scalable: If your business needs are constantly changing, a good outsourcing process can help you meet demand.
+- Scalable: If your business needs shift constantly, a strong outsourcing process lets you meet demand without committing to headcount.

 Cons:

-- Management: Managing your design team is that much harder from across the globe.
-Between hiring, HR, currency exchange, and potential legal issues, outsourcing can require a great deal of administrative upkeep.
+- Management: Managing a design team across time zones is harder than it looks.
+Between hiring, HR, and potential legal considerations, traditional outsourcing can involve real administrative overhead.

-- Culture shock: If you’re creating designs for ad campaigns or social media, you may need to keep up with trends.
-Some elements of culture can get lost in translation when working with a designer from a different country.
+- Culture shock: Designs for ad campaigns and social media need cultural context.
+That context can get lost when working with a designer from a very different market.

 How to Set a Budget for Outsourced Graphic Design

-Budgets for graphic design can require a ton of guess work.
+Budgets for graphic design can involve a lot of guesswork.
 The same project might cost $60 in one case and $200 in another.
-But for outsourcing work, it’s important to know your limits and set a consistent monthly, quarterly, or annual budget.
+For ongoing outsourcing, it’s important to know your limits and set a consistent monthly, quarterly, or annual budget.

-The easiest way to outsource graphic design at a consistent budget is by using an unlimited graphic design service like Penji.
-By paying a flat monthly rate, you can get all the designs you need and ensure that you never go over budget.
+The most predictable way to manage outsourced design costs is to use an unlimited graphic design service like Penji.
+By paying a flat monthly rate, you get all the designs your business needs without the risk of runaway project costs.

-Write a Good Job Posting for Hiring Outsourced Designers
+How to Write a Good Job Posting for Outsourced Designers

 Putting the job posting up is the easy part.
-You’ll soon receive countless applications to weed through.
+You’ll soon receive countless applications to sort through.
 But to find the right designer, you need to start with a quality job posting.
-If it doesn’t accurately describe the job, you’ll be swarmed with candidates who aren’t a good fit for your company.
+If it doesn’t accurately describe the role, you’ll be flooded with candidates who aren’t a good fit.
 Here’s an example of what NOT to do.

 Bad job posting example: